 Each VAT return requires you to report your total output tax (VAT you charged to customers), total input tax (VAT you paid on business expenses), and the net amount payable to or receivable from the FTA.

 Keeping clean records is not optional.
 The FTA can audit your returns and request supporting documentation for any line item.
 Invoices, receipts, contracts, and bank statements must be retained for at least five years.
-Our UAE business compliance checklist covers all the annual record-keeping requirements you need to stay on top of.

 What Happens If You Do Not Register